-15.4 Trade Finance operations often involve solely transmission of funds where the payment is subject to presentation of document(s) and/or compliance with specified condition(s).
-Typical instruments which come into this category are Letters of Credit and Collections.
+15.9 Trade finance operations often involve transmission of funds where the payment is subject to presentation of document(s) and/or compliance with specified condition(s).
 Financing may on occasion be provided either specifically related to the instrument itself, or as part of a general line of credit.